menu

 Demographics

-In terms of college education, McMechen is nearly on par with the US average for all cities of 21.84%: 17.50% of adults 25 and older in McMechen have a bachelor's degree or advanced degree.
+The percentage of adults in McMechen who are college-educated is close to the national average for all communities of 21.84%: 17.50% of the adults in McMechen have a bachelor's degree or advanced degree.

 McMechen is a somewhat ethnically-diverse city.
 The people who call McMechen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McMechen residents report their race to be White, followed by Asian.
 Important ancestries of people in McMechen include German, Irish, English, Italian, and Scottish.